How to hire and manage freelance writers

 5. Work out the logistics

 Finally, ensure that the freelance writers you’ve chosen have the bandwidth and availability to take on your project.
 Give them a fair estimate of the effort involved and let them know the deadline you’re working with.
-Do keep enough time for a couple of rounds of feedback and iterations to get the best quality of content.
-Planning this out with your freelance writers helps set expectations and avoid confusion later on.
-Putting together a freelance contract is also recommended at this stage.

 How to manage your freelance writers